leo-editor/leo-editor/leo/plugins/leo_babel/doc/Leo-Babel.md

 ## Node Creation Default
 Parameter name:  Leo-Babel-Node-Creation-Default

-    * False --> by default, no results nodes are added.
+    * False --> no results nodes are added.
-    * True --> by default, results nodes are added.
+    * True --> results nodes are added.

 Example:

 \@bool Leo-Babel-Node-Creation-Default = False

-If Leo-Babel-Node-Creation-Default is not defined, then Leo-Babel creates results nodes.
+The value of Leo-Babel-Node-Creation-Default compiled into Leo-Babel is True.

-This default can be overridden for an individual Babel script by setting babel_node_creation True/False in the Babel Parameters Script.
+This parameter's setting can be overridden for an individual Babel Script by setting babel_node_creation in the Babel Parameters Script.

 ## Python Interpreter Default
 Parameter Name:  Leo-Babel-Python